nextflow-io/training/docs/hands_on/04_implementation.md

 !!! exercise "Problem #2"

-    Copy the code below and paste it at the end of `main.nf`, but before the workflow block.
+    Copy the code below and paste it at the end of `main.nf`, removing the previous workflow block.
 Be careful not to accidently have multiple workflow blocks.

     Your aim is to replace the `BLANK` placeholder with the the correct process call.